• Cake

 Tasty by Wilton Fondant Skills 101 Kit Review

-These Fondant Skills 101 Kits come with everything you need to create fondant decorations for cakes, cupcakes, brownies, and cookies.
+These fondant kits come with everything you need to create fondant decorations for cakes, cupcakes, brownies, and cookies.
 Inside, you’ll find some basic instructions on working with fondant and so many tools and supplies for getting artsy with it.
 There’s a paint palette, paint brush, and food color that you can mix with water for painting on fondant.
 A geometric-textured mat for embossing the fondant.
 And even a piping tip with a circular opening that you can use to create fondant sprinkles.
 I wanted to try it all, so I made some painted decorations, used the texture mat, and made my own sprinkles.
 So fun!

 how to make fondant decorations for buttercream cakes